se-edu/addressbook-level2/doc/LearningOutcomes.md

 * [se-edu/se-book: Error Handling: Exceptions](https://se-edu.github.io/se-book/errorHandling/exceptions/)

-##### Exercise: Handle 'file deleted' situation
+##### Exercise: Handle 'file readonly' situation

-* The current code does not handle the situation where the user deletes the storage file while the AddressBook program is running.
-Use exceptions to handle that situation.
+* The current code does not handle the situation where the user accidentally makes the storage file _read only_ while the AddressBook program is running.
+Use exceptions to handle that situation better. e.g. instead of crashing, the program can inform the user of the problem.

 ------------------------------------------------------------------------------------------------------